 I’m really open about my schizophrenia, despite the stigma that movies and books create when they portray us as serial killers or people unable to fit in with society.
 If you could see me, you’d never know that I have schizophrenia.
 I’m a short girl with blonde hair and blue eyes.
 I look innocent, ordinary.
 And I’m not ashamed of my schizophrenia.
 Sometimes I think people are trying to kill me.
 Sometimes I think I’m dead.
 Sometimes I think my boyfriend isn’t real.
 But none of that embarrasses me.
 I discuss everything openly and honestly.
 Everything except my OCD…

 When I was younger, I would wash my hands until they bled.
 I’d open a door and then shut it over and over until it felt just right.
 I would jump forward, then backward, hoping to even the universe out.
 If I went through a tunnel, then I thought I’d been transported to a parallel universe.
 Everything looked the same but felt different.
 My sister wasn’t my sister.
-She was fake, an imposter.
+She was fake, an impostor.
 She might even want to kill me.
 So I’d inch my way back through tunnels and hula hoops, walking backward over hopscotches and through mazes.
 All of that was annoying, sometimes stressful but I don’t have any problem talking about that.
 I don’t have any problem talking about the compulsion to wash my hands or step backward over this or that to make sure the earth didn’t collapse in on itself.
 Sure, maybe it’s a little odd.
 But I’m not ashamed of that aspect of my OCD.
 What I’m ashamed of isn’t something I do.
 It’s what I think.